 Audiences recognize genres based on watching films and reading books.
 Although many readers cannot name a genre’s obligatory scenes and conventions, they sense when something is missing.
 To help you spot potential plot holes, envision the entire narrative.
 Plot your story using the Story Body* structure.

 The Story Body Purpose

-Writers vary in their approaches, so I’m going to give a short overview of genres.
+Writers vary in their approaches, so I’m going to summarize genres.
 This outline highlights crucial elements used to plot your story, and if those essentials are missing, readers sense the loss.
-For an overview of how all the pieces fit together, check out 7-Step Storytelling.
+For an overview of how all the pieces fit together, check out 5-Step Storytelling.

 - Obligatory Scenes: These are the must-have scenes associated with a genre, such as the discovery of a body in a murder mystery.